 4. NeverSea, by the Black Sea

-• where: Constanta
+- where: Constanta

 NeverSea is the premier summer festival in Romania thanks to its location: on the beach by the Black Sea in Constanta.

-This is mostly an electronic music festival and in previous editions hosted artists such as Lost Frequencies, Sean Paul, Steve Aoki, Rita Ora, Dua Lipa or Dimitri Vegas, so you can guess what it's about.
+This is mostly an electronic music festival and in previous editions hosted artists such as Lost Frequencies, Sean Paul, Steve Aoki, Rita Ora, Dua Lipa and Dimitri Vegas, so you can guess what it's about.

 The NeverSea festival usually happens in early July.
 Day tickets for general access start from €49, while access for the entire festival is €139.
 Of course, special ticket passes for groups of four, five and six people will receive the most wanted friendship bracelet.
 Still, VIP passes can be purchased for those who want premium foods and drinks and exclusive hospitality services.